canjs/canjs/contributing.md

 ## Contributing

-When contributing, include tests with new features or bug fixes in a feature branch until you're ready to submit the code for consideration; then fork the repository, push to the fork, and issue a pull request.
+When contributing, include tests with new features or bug fixes in a feature branch until you're ready to submit the code for consideration; then push to the fork, and submit a pull request.

 Move into the directory of your cloned repository and create a new feature branch.